 1. Help a turtle cross the road!
-Springtime is almost here and soon turtles will likely be crossing a road near you.
+Springtime is here and turtles will likely be crossing a road near you.
 Safely move the turtle to the other side of the road in the direction it was heading.

 2. Support or start a local turtle conservation project near you!
 There are 470 types of turtles and tortoises on Earth and most could use a little help.
 Local conservation efforts go a long way in saving these animals.
 Contact us HERE to find out how to help in your area!